 If the proposal is approved, the Researcher is free to continue with preparations for the start of the research.

-2. ICREC/SETREC gives provisional ethical approval
+2. ICREC/SETREC gives provisional ethical opinion

 - An amendment to the proposal needs to be made